fbauer/fbauer.github.com/_posts/2012-10-29-rainbow-colored-delimiters-in-emacs.md

 support rainbow delimiters, I installed them as well to try them out.
 I decided to go with the Zenburn color theme for now.
-I am not sure whether I won't prefer a less muted color scheme in the long run, but it looks pretty nice and is supposedly easy on the eyes.
+I am not sure whether I won't prefer a less muted color scheme in the long run, but Zenburn looks pretty nice and is supposedly easy on the eyes.